 Each week, I fill my Tailwind queue with pins, and they get scheduled to publish on Pinterest at the best times for my audience.
 That way, I don’t have to spend time on Pinterest at night OR on vacation (because who wants to do that?!).

 Additionally, I schedule the new pins I created to my own boards and my group boards, with time intervals to spread them out.
-I also share these pins to Tailwind Tribes, so other pinners can share them with their own audiences.
+I also share these pins to Tailwind Communities, so other pinners can share them with their own audiences.

 5. Write an email to my list